 From a family-friendly perspective, the rules of this game might be the most challenging of the three.
 But, global map-based games like Pandemic (or Risk) could teach your kids a lot about geography, if they can hang in there long enough to grasp the rules.

 As if 4 viruses threatening the planet weren’t hectic enough, there are expansions.
 On The Brink adds some pretty serious wrinkles to the game and further separates Pandemic from other co-op games.
 (On The Brink is near the top of my Amazon wish list.)
 Finally, the Legacy version of Pandemic (a standalone game) gets rave reviews.
 As awesome as it may be, it demands that you sit down to play on a regular basis to advance the plot through multiple sessions.
-I can’t make that kind of commitment.
+This busy dad can’t make that kind of commitment.

 Get Pandemic if… you often dream of a virus-induced apocalypse.
 I recommend all three games, but Pandemic is probably my favorite, and I can’t wait to buy On The Brink.
 Out of the box, this game has the perfect amount of “complicated” for my taste, but young kids might struggle.
 For more experienced gamers, expansions can add interesting rules and variations.